Console Guide

 - Standard: Balanced CPU/RAM for general workloads

-- RAM-Optimized: High memory for databases and caching
+- Memory-Optimized: High memory for databases and caching

 - Name: Unique identifier (e.g., production-api-1)